-Back when barcodes were first invented, there were two main types of outlets where you could buy comics from.
+Back when barcodes were first invented, there were two main types of outlets which you could buy comics from.
 First, there was the standard comic book store, where enthusiasts could gather, buy and swap books in the way they still do today.
 Secondly, there was the newsstand, which sold them from the side of the street.
-Now each of these two establishments were equally important to the success of the industry, however, Marvel and DC had different rules for each of them.
+Now each of these two establishments was equally important to the success of the industry.
+However, Marvel and DC had different rules for each of them.

 When the suppliers took back unsold items, they would scan them into their storage warehouse using the barcode on the front cover.
-Therefore in order to stop the bookstores from returning their unsold books, they simply crossed out their barcode images and, in some rare cases, replaced the barcodes image with a picture of one their hero’s.
-This difference between store bought and newsstand books became an excellent method by which the value of the item could be deduced.
+Therefore in order to stop the bookstores from returning their unsold books, they simply crossed out their barcode images and, in some rare cases, replaced the image of the barcode with a picture of one of their heroes on the comic book cover.
+This difference between store-bought and newsstand books became an excellent method by which the value of the item could be deduced.
 If you managed to track down a book with a barcode on it that was in good condition, it was considered infinitely more valuable than the editions without the barcodes.
-This was largely due to the fact that books bought at the newsstand tended to be less taken care of and were often thrown away, leading to the mass shortage of well looked after items.
+This was largely due to the fact that books bought at the newsstand tended to be less taken care of and were often thrown away, leading to the mass shortage of well-looked-after items.

-So next time you open up your favourite comic book, spare a thought for the barcode that is on it, it may just have a big story to tell and could be the deciding factor on your books value in years to come!
+So next time you open up your favourite comic book, spare a thought for the barcode that is on it.
+It may just have a big story to tell and could be the deciding factor on the value of your book in years to come!
 If you ever find yourself wanting to publish a book, CD or DVD at any time and are in need of a fully registered barcode.
 You can buy barcodes from SA Barcodes, South Africa’s number one seller of GS1 registered barcodes, equipment and printing facilities.